In this post: A blog tour featuring the Christmas night lights of a group of bloggers, sharing the best of their holiday homes photographed at night.

 As this was my first night time shoot, I played around quite a bit to get varied affects.
 While I love the twinkles in many of the photos, I’m also a big fan of the blurred out bokeh.
 This was a tricky shoot, to be sure, and you can see my experimenting in the photos that follow.

-Christmas Lights Source List – Click on the items below for direct links to the products.
+Christmas Night Lights Source List – Click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
 (This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.)

 - Cream Salad and Dinner Plates